Computers & Dyslexia

-We supply assistive technology products and services for individuals, educational institutions and commercial organisations to support people with a diverse range of disabilities
+We supply assistive technology products and services for individuals, educational institutions, and commercial organisations to support people with diverse disabilities.

 Technology is a miracle for many people with dyslexia.
 Word processing enables dyslexic people to write.
 Computer software and reading machines turn the …